DefneEkin/Embedded-ParkingSystem/README.md

 # Embedded-ParkingSystem
-Embedded system for managing a multi-storey parking lot using PIC18F8722 with USART, ADC, timer interrupts, and real-time message handling.

 A PIC18F8722-based embedded system that manages a multi-storey parking lot through serial communication with a Python simulator.
-Implemented for CENG336 Take-Home Exam 3.

 ## Overview
 The microcontroller communicates with the simulator via USART (115200 bps, 8N1) and handles: